EvandroLG/lua-watcher/README.md

 # lua-watcher
-A lua module to monitor files from a specific directory
+A Lua module to monitor files from a specific directory

 ## How does it work?
 Follow an example: